Anu Malik

 Anwar Sardar "Anu" Malik (born 2 November 1960) is an Indian music composer, singer, music arranger and score composer.
 He is the recipient of a National Film Award and three Filmfare Awards, who primarily composes music for the Hindi film industry.
-He is the son of Sardar Malik, 1950s to the 1970s and was noted for his melodious and classical-based compositions.
+He is the son of Sardar Malik, a film composer active from the 1950s to the 1970s, and is noted for his melodious and classical-based compositions.

 As a music director, he has composed music for various genres of films, and has created several commercially successful songs for the Hindi (Bollywood) film music industry.
-Malik is also known for the use of the tabla in some of his songs, including "Woh Ladki Jo"," Hum Toh Deewane" from the film Baadshah, "Tumhe Jo Maine Dekha" from the film Main Hoon Na, Taal Pe Jab" and "Mere Humsafar" from the film Refugee, "Eli Re Eli" from Yaadein and "Baazigar O Baazigar" from the film Baazigar.
-Malik's song "Chamma Chamma" from China Gate was used in the Hollywood film Moulin Rouge! starring Nicole Kidman.
+Malik is also known for his use of the tabla in some of his songs, including "Woh Ladki Jo" and "Hum Toh Deewane" from the film Baadshah, "Tumhe Jo Maine Dekha" from the film Main Hoon Na, Taal Pe Jab" and "Mere Humsafar" from the film Refugee, "Eli Re Eli" from Yaadein and "Baazigar O Baazigar" from the film Baazigar.
+Malik's song "Chamma Chamma" from China Gate was featured in the Hollywood film Moulin Rouge! starring Nicole Kidman.

-Malik was a judge on Indian Idol from its first season in 2004 until 2018 when he left after "Me Too" allegation.
-He returned as a judge for the show's 11th season in 2019, but left after three weeks, and he was one of the judges for part of the 12th season.
-He also was a judge for the children's reality singing show Sa Re Ga Ma Pa L'il Champs 2022.
+Malik served as a judge on Indian Idol from its first season in 2004 until 2018 when he left after a "Me Too" allegation.
+He returned as a judge for the show's 11th season in 2019, but left after three weeks, and was one of the judges for part of the 12th season.
+He was also a judge for the children's reality singing show Sa Re Ga Ma Pa Li'l Champs 2022.